BackupTheBerlios/hjb-svn/trunk/docs/rst/administered-objects.rst

 * is added to the HJB runtime by sending a HTTP POST request to the registration URL for the administered object.
-Although the two different types of administered objects have different registration URLs, in both cases it is a child URL of the object's URI.
+Although the two different types of administered objects have different registration URLs, in both cases the registration URL has the object's URI as its root.

-* can be removed from the HJB runtime by sending a HTTP DELETE request to their URI.
+* can be removed from the HJB runtime by sending a HTTP DELETE request to its URI.

+Connection factories respond with a listing of their active connections when they receive a GET request to their /list child URL.

 ..
 [JMSSpec] `Java Message Service specification 1.1
   <http://java.sun.com/products/jms/docs.html>`_